When I return to campus for work, what information will I have to disclose to the University?

 Your supervisor determines if the essential functions of your position require that you be in the office.

-For faculty, instructional delivery methods on courses have been determined for fall semester based on their selections earlier in the summer and are on record with the registrar.
-Deviation from the registered method for the fall semester requires an accommodation from Institutional Equity.
+For faculty, instructional delivery methods on courses have been determined for the semester based on their selections and are on record with the registrar.
+Deviation from the registered method requires an accommodation from Institutional Equity.